The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

 In the museum bit they have some of the few surviving engravings still in Turkey.

-But what happened to all the rubble and statues.
-For such a huge building there should be more than just a few parts of columns, right?
+But what happened to all the rubble and statues?
+For such a massive structure, surely there should be more than just a few scattered fragments of columns, right?

-Well, by 1404 only the base of the Mausoleum still stood.
-The Knights of St John of Rhodes moved to Bodrum, and by moved I mean invaded, and they needed a place to crash.
-So they built the Castle of Saint Peter.
-And what did they use?
-Yep, you guessed it, the stones from the ruins of the Mausoleum and its base.
-The castle still stands.
+By 1404, only the base of the Mausoleum remained standing.
+Then came the Knights of St. John of Rhodes, who ‘moved’ to Bodrum—by which I mean they invaded—and needed a place to settle.
+To build the Castle of Saint Peter, they turned to the most convenient source of materials: the stones from the ruins of the Mausoleum and its base.

 The Castle of Saint Peter was built with stones from the Mausoleum.
 Unfortunately when I went it was under renovation, as you can see with the cranes there.